Adeleke: Tribunal restrains INEC from tampering with Osun guber poll results

 The 1st and 2nd applicants are dissatisfied with the said result of the election as announced by the returning officer of the governorship election, Osun State.
 That instant allocation is required for the purpose of instituting and maintaining the petition.”

-The panel, having listening to the application moved by Adeleke’s counsel held in their ruling that the allocation had merit and granted the all,I cation as prayed.
+The panel, having listening to the application moved by Adeleke’s counsel held in their ruling that the allocation had merit and granted the application as prayed.

 Igoche, who read the ruling said, “We are of the view that the application has merit.mwe ahead by grant the application as prayed.”